alirezamirahmadi/react-megamenu/README.md

 ![NPM Version](https://img.shields.io/npm/v/react-megamenu)

 ### It's a mega menu component on React.
-It comes with features like fullwidth, call to action button, and image.
+It comes with features like fullwidth, call to action button, image, and responsible for mobile/tablet device.

 ## Features: